7th and 8th Grade Elective Program

 Additional skills such as proper voice articulation, basic movement skills, how to apply emotional content to a script, costuming, set design, improvisational skills, script analysis, writing and producing self developed scripts, as well as familiarizing students with popular musicals and plays will be assessed.
 Students will end the trimester by producing, directing and acting in their own live play.

-This course provides seventh and eighth graders an introduction to robotics for students with little to no programming background using the LEGO MINDSTORMS EV3 platform.
+This course provides students an introduction to robotics for students with little to no programming background using the LEGO MINDSTORMS EV3 platform.
 Projects will expose the students to the Engineering Design Process.
-Students will learn to construct, control and program these robots through investigative and exploration activities.
+Students will learn to collaborate, construct, control and program these robots through investigative and exploration activities.
 They will be responsible for coding their robots to navigate a path, use its sensors for sound and light, and learn how to problem solve using the engineering design process.